If I Can't Have Love, I Want Power (film): Location scouting

-The location scouting was held in Romania, Croatia, France, England and Ukraine, while Ranta researched and reached to production companies and associates she had worked before.
-But felt Czech Republic had a strong production base which intended them to shoot the film in Prague.
+The location scouting was held in Romania, Croatia, France, England and Ukraine, while Ranta researched and reached to production companies and associates she had worked before, but felt the Czech Republic had a strong production base which intended them to shoot the film in Prague.
 Furthermore, Ranta enjoyed filming in overseas, as there was a structure on how they run their sets and she liked the variety of personalities and roles and the way they approach things comparing to Hollywood productions.

-Once the team had access to Czech Republic, the crew went on an intense pre-production techniques, which had been done within three weeks.
+Once the team had access to the Czech Republic, the crew went on an intense pre-production techniques, which had been done within three weeks.
 Since Halsey was five months pregnant, she had time restrictions on how many hours she should work in a day, hence they had to fill up the rest of the shoot days with reaction shots and things, during Halsey's absence, and they also had a body double for shooting behind, over-the-shoulder shots and stunts.

 Filming

 If I Can't Have Love, I Want Power was shot at Prague in March 2021.
-The team had to adhere to the safety regulations due to COVID-19 pandemic, where out of 200 crew members, no one were being allowed in set without negative test result.
+The team had to adhere to the safety regulations due to the COVID-19 pandemic, where out of 200 crew members, no one were being allowed in set without negative test result.
 The government had imposed ban on gatherings of more than two people to prevent COVID-19 spread.
 Hence, they had to acquire special permissions to film inside 11th-century castles, especially at the Křivoklát Castle and shooting on roads.
 During the time of shoot, Halsey was five months pregnant and in her second trimester.
 Therefore, the team faced several challenges on wardrobe and framing, as there are scenes where Lila was not depicted as pregnant as the film's timeline spans over nine months.

 Due to the final months of winter season in Prague, the extremely cold climate became a challenge for the film crew.
 Tilley however was impressed on Halsey's efforts on filming each single day.
 He had to change the ways he shot the film, recalling that he would have two hours blocked to shoot a scene the way he had carried out, but due to the weather condition, he could not have her on set for a longer time.
 Having 15 minutes to shoot that sequence, he had to flip the way he approached filming that particular sequence, which had worked out as far as some of these longer takes and choices he made as far as the way he blocked out the camera.

 Tilley and Ranta cited the scene where Halsey riding horseback through the woods after a drunken day with friends, as a "logistical headache".
 He admitted that there was lot of film magic went into it, which was part of the process.
 But it ended up to their advantage, as he liked the way the sequence has been conceptualised from Halsey's perspective in a "really intimate way".
 Filming was completed within 16 days.